 - Juice, especially prune juice

-- Gelatin, such as Jell-O[®]
+- Gelatin, such as Jell-O®

 - Soup

 - Melted ice cream

 - Decaffeinated coffee and tea

 - Liquid cereal, such as Cream of Wheat®

-- Foods high in fiber: dried apricots, raisins, or prunes; some dry cereals; or soybeans to help ease constipation
+Have the person eat foods high in fiber.
+Foods like dried apricots, raisins, or prunes; some dry cereals; or soybeans might help ease constipation.